JordonAJ/windows-cybersecurity-home-lab/README.md

 ## Threat Remediation

-I quarantined the detected test file using Microsoft Defender.
-Protection History confirmed that the threat status changed to Quarantined and the file was no longer available from its original location.
+I quarantined the detected EICAR test file using Microsoft Defender.
+Protection History confirmed that the threat status changed from Active to Quarantined.

 ![EICAR threat quarantined](screenshots/lab3/lab3-03-eicar-threat-quarantined.png)

+After quarantine, I verified that the EICAR test file was no longer available from its original location.

 ## Potentially Unwanted Application Protection

-I reviewed reputation-based protection settings and found that Potentially Unwanted Application (PUA) blocking was disabled.
+I reviewed Windows reputation-based protection settings and found that Potentially Unwanted Application (PUA) blocking was disabled.

 I enabled: